jkloibhofer/flaps/index.md

 - Thomas Studer

 ## Schedule
 Here is a preliminary schedule.
-Note that this still might change.
+Note that it may still change.

 <table>
   <tr style="background-color: white;">